hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 This is more complex than anything else we have done so let's break it down:

-* First, you might be curious why we are using -F instead of -FS.
-FS represents the field separator and to CHANGE it we use -F. We can think of it as -F 'FS'.
+* First, you might be curious why we are using `-F` instead of `-FS`.
+FS represents the field separator and to CHANGE the field separator we use `-F`.
+We can think of the field separator as `-F 'FS'`.
 Here we have to do a bit of regex magic where we accept any white space or commas.
-Although understanding this regex is beyond this module, we include it here as many NGS formats include multiple kinds of field separators (e.g., VCF files).
+Although understanding this regex is beyond this module, we can recognize that this is a range as we previously discussed and we decided to include it here as many NGS formats include multiple kinds of field separators (e.g., VCF files).

 * We then skip denoting any pattern and ask `awk` to simply print the number of fields.
 After you run this command you might notice that there two issues.
-First because we give the date NF is always 1 count higher than the number of animals. `awk` does math too and we can modify this command!
+First, because we give the date `NF` is always 1 count higher than the number of animals. `awk` does math too and we can modify this command!

 ```bash
 awk -F '[[:blank:],]' '{print NF-1}' animal_observations_edited.txt